 Website / Editorial Assistant

 In addition to her current role at OC87 Recovery Diaries, Lena works an office job, reads manuscripts for a literary agent, and serves on the editorial staff for the literary magazine, Philadelphia Stories, and the academic journal, Occasional Papers on Religion in Eastern Europe.
-Lena grew up in Philadelphia, where she also resides, and is currently pursuing her MA in Publishing at Rosemont College, where she received her MFA in Creative Writing program.
+Lena grew up in Philadelphia, where she also resides, and is currently pursuing her MA in Publishing at Rosemont College, where she received her MFA in Creative Writing.
 She enjoys reading, writing, and playing computer games.
 She also looks forward to publishing her first novel (a contemporary young adult book) that she wrote while at Rosemont.